ICRF modelling [electronic resource].

 - Pages: 46 : digital, PDF file

-United States.
+- Princeton University and United States.
 Department of Energy.
-Office of Scientific and Technical Information - Access Online:
+Office of Scientific and Technical Information

 - This lecture provides a survey of the methods used to model fast magnetosonic wave coupling, propagation, and absorption in tokamaks.
 The validity and limitations of three distinct types of modelling codes, which will be contrasted, include discrete models which utilize ray tracing techniques, approximate continuous field models based on a parabolic approximation of the wave equation, and full field models derived using finite difference techniques.
 Inclusion of mode conversion effects in these models and modification of the minority distribution function will also be discussed.
 The lecture will conclude with a presentation of time-dependent global transport simulations of ICRF-heated tokamak discharges obtained in conjunction with the ICRF modelling codes.
 52 refs., 15 figs.